2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 This gives the user an easier time logging out by not requiring a POST request.

 Next, go to */grails-app/conf/application.yml*.
 In this file, we will be specifying some rules regarding uploading files.
 At the very top, add this resources line to the end of the block starting around line 11.
+This line [exposes static resouces](https://gangmax.me/blog/2017/02/09/expose-static-resources-in-grails/) like .css and .js files to the browser.

 ```yml
 resources: